SNapier/check_cadvisor/README.md

 # check_cadvisor
-Python based script used to monittor docker containers in conjunction with Google's cadvisor.
+Python based script used to monitor docker containers in conjunction with Google's cadvisor.

 # Requires